groovenauts/blocks-gcs-proxy/doc/configuration.md

 ### command/dryrun

-`magellan-gcs-proxy` doesn't run command if dryrun given.
+`blocks-gcs-proxy` doesn't run command if dryrun given.
 `true`, `yes`, `on` or `1` are true.
 The others are false.

 ### job